-Soon when you walk down the street, 3D villains could try to sell you something
+Soon when you walk down the street, 3D creatures could try to sell you something

-DeepScreen and Ocean’s Piccadilly Circus location along with others across Europe have in just a few months attracted advertisers that included Fortnite, Netflix, Vodafone (in that ad, 25-foot rugby stars and their ball burst through a building), Sony, Amazon’s Prime Video (for its new “Wheel of Time” fantasy series) and food-service company Deliveroo.
+DeepScreen and Ocean Outdoor’s Piccadilly Circus location, along with others across Europe, have in just a few months attracted advertisers including Fortnite, Netflix, Vodafone (in that ad, 25-foot rugby stars and their ball burst through a building), Sony, Amazon’s Prime Video (for its new “Wheel of Time” fantasy series) and food delivery company Deliveroo.

 Two weeks ago, the British agency that worked on the “Wheel of Time” spot, Amplify, brought it to Times Square.
-(Amazon founder Jeffrey Bezos owns The Washington Post.)
+(Amazon founder Jeff Bezos owns The Washington Post.)
 In that ad, actress Rosamund Pike, whose character Moiraine represents what the series imagines as “the light,” reaches out her hand, beckoning for help.
-The Fade, an agent of “the darkness,” reaches out his mouth, looking for a city-bus to devour.
+The Fade, an agent of “the darkness,” reaches out his mouth, looking for a city bus to devour.
 The effect, which can give passersby the impulse to duck, is a leap ahead of the area’s famous steaming cup of soup.

 For anyone who has thought that what would spice up sidewalk life is gargantuan branded figures, this innovation is for you.
 Should it go wide, the anamorphic trend could augur a new moment of full-bodied action on the nation’s streets, of spinning tacos and flying whiskey bottles, all doing to the flat-screen digital billboard what color TV did to that old RCA.

 The trend could make advertising more dynamic and fun, giving us giant digital playspaces anytime we step outside.
-“When you literally have things popping out of a billboard at you, it feels inviting in all kinds of new ways,” said Greg Coleman, Prime Video’s global head of marketing & franchise.
+“When you literally have things popping out of a billboard at you, it feels inviting in all kinds of new ways,” said Greg Coleman, Prime Video’s global head of marketing and franchise.

 It could also turn our public commons into obtrusive brand exercises, making advertising literally something we can’t avoid.
 Anyone who has ever endured a too-popular meme knows it’s a short jump from virality to annoyance.

-“This is exciting and it’s attention-getting," Arun Lakshmanan, associate professor of marketing in the University at Buffalo School of Management and an expert in immersive advertising.
+“This is exciting and it’s attention-getting," said Arun Lakshmanan, an associate professor of marketing at the University at Buffalo School of Management and an expert in immersive advertising.
 “It also could really start getting intrusive.”

 Digital billboards caught on this century thanks to outdoor giants like JCDecaux and Clear Channel Outdoor; the form allowed for quick pivots and ad rotations.
-While it seems like the stuff of an earlier era, the outdoor-ad business has held steady ($8.1 billion in the U.S., down slightly from its recent high of $9 billion but up 6 percent over lockdown-heavy 2020).
+While it seems like the stuff of an earlier era, the outdoor-ad business has held steady ($8.1 billion in the United States this year, down slightly from its recent high of $9 billion but up 6 percent over lockdown-heavy 2020).
 The form offers an advantage: With so much ad-skipping technology on other platforms, outside is one of the last places consumers can’t switch off.

 Now comes anamorphic.
 It works via “forced perspective” — the idea that flat images can be manipulated to appear dimensional from certain vantage points.
-While the fundamentals are centuries-old, very bright and bendable high-definition screens with ultra-quick microprocessors make the illusions newly convincing.
+While the fundamentals are centuries old, very bright and bendable high-definition screens with ultra-quick microprocessors make the illusions newly convincing.

-Production is expensive — it can cost upwards of $500,000, several times a 30-second TV spot — and labor intensive.
-Where many 30-second spots can be completed in a few weeks, the “Wheel” activation took three months to produce, between development, a green-screen shoot, advanced VFX and customization for each city.
+Production is expensive — it can cost upward of $500,000, several times a 30-second TV spot — and labor intensive.
+Where many 30-second spots can be completed in a few weeks, the “Wheel” activation took three months to produce, encompassing development, a green-screen shoot, advanced VFX and customization for each city.
 (The “sweet spot” of where to beam differs in every location.)

-“Everything with anthropomorphic needs to be thought about in an extremely detailed way,” said Jeavon Smith, chief creative officer at Amplify, which last year helped inaugurate anamorphic with a PS5 spot.
+“Everything with anamorphic needs to be thought about in an extremely detailed way,” said Jeavon Smith, chief creative officer at Amplify, which last year helped inaugurate anamorphic with a PS5 spot.

 Anamorphic supporters make a straightforward argument.
 Pedestrians these days have their heads buried in their phones and, maybe soon, AR glasses.
 A little razzle is needed to get their attention.

 “And what’s great is this isn’t a technology for consumers; you don’t need special eyewear,” said Susann Jarry, a spokeswoman for Ocean.
-She cited internal company research showing 3D displays produced passerby recall at 2.5x the rate of flat-screen ads.
+She cited internal company research showing that 3D displays produced passerby recall at 2.5 times the rate of flat-screen ads.

 Jarry said it also appeals to advertisers as consumers (for now) pour back into public life.
 While we were holed up binging television, it turns out, ad agencies were tele-meeting on the best ways to gobsmack us when we emerged.

 The elephant in the Zoom is personalization.
 If handled carefully — very carefully — these slick new screen ads don’t have to be pre-planned; they could change based on what a sensor picks up from passersby.
-A group of young women could prompt an ad for a youth-clothing brand; A trickle of electric vehicles might mean an environmentally themed placement.
+A group of young women could prompt an ad for a youth clothing brand; A trickle of electric vehicles might mean an environmentally themed placement.
 Ocean is already toying with this, Jarry said (it doesn’t collect personal data, she said).
-Digital-outdoor ads could offer a more lifelike version of what already hits us daily on search and social media.
+Digital outdoor ads could offer a more lifelike version of what already hits us daily on search and social media.

-Ocean, Amplify and others are part of a movement of sorts to prioritize storytelling and experiences; it has much in common with traditional digital advertising as WhatsApp does to air mail.
+Ocean, Amplify and others are part of a movement of sorts to prioritize storytelling and experiences; it has as much in common with traditional digital advertising as WhatsApp does with air mail.
 It’s a philosophy that wants to turn buildings blue and the world neon, where the line between public space and brand messaging has been erased, preferably replaced by a swoosh.

-Because anamorphic requires a certain viewing angle, it contains an odd contradiction: it may actually play better in curated online environments, where video taken at the best angle can be chosen and displayed.
+Because anamorphic requires a certain viewing angle, it contains an odd contradiction: It may actually play better in curated online environments, where video taken at the best angle can be chosen and displayed.
 It’s an old-school show for the Instagram age.

-“The brands actually don’t mind that," said Thales Texeira, a former Harvard Business School professor and co-founder of digital consultancy decoupling.
+“The brands actually don’t mind that," said Thales Teixeira, a former Harvard Business School professor and co-founder of digital consultancy Decoupling.
 “Even a high-traffic area like Times Square only sees a certain number of people every day.
 But if you go viral you can be seen by millions.”

 The problem with marketing is that it can be self-cannibalizing.
 Every innovation is quickly copycatted, suddenly making it seem a lot less innovative.